Virginia protesters tear down a statue of Jefferson Davis a day after bringing down Christopher Columbus - Local News 8

 The 800-pound block was removed after two years of deliberations among City Council members and months of legal action that threatened to keep the stone in place.

-The state’s governor has also announced plans to remove another statue honoring Confederate General Robert R. Lee from Richmond’s historic Monument Avenue.
+The state’s governor has also announced plans to remove another statue honoring Confederate General Robert E. Lee from Richmond’s historic Monument Avenue.

 Councilman Chuck Frye Jr., the only African American on City Council, first proposed removing the block in 2017 — after the deadly “Unite the Right” rally in Charlottesville, Virginia, just an hour and a half drive away.

-Note: Correction: An earlier version of this story had the wrong middle initial for Confederate General Robert E. Lee.